Danielhiversen/AngleCorr/README.md

 An output file are generated: output.vtk

-output.vtk is a file that may be visualized by ParaView, and contains the center line as a point set, with one point at every point it intersects an image.
+output.vtk is a file that may be visualized by ParaView or CustuX, and contains the center line as a point set, with one point at every point it intersects an image.
 Each of those points are annotated with the following data:

 The flow direction (normalized gradient of the center line curve) The estimated flow velocity (simple estimate)